Academic Calendar

 3 Credits Weekly (0-6-0)

-This is a guided laboratory research project in which students engage in scientific inquiry.
-The theory and application of techniques in molecular and cellular biology are used to develop and test hypotheses in a collaborative research environment.
+In this guided laboratory research project, students engage in authentic scientific inquiry.
+Theoretical knowledge of molecular and cellular biology techniques is applied to develop and test hypotheses in a collaborative research environment.
 An emphasis on scientific writing allows students to communicate their analyses of experimental results.
 Note: Course projects vary and are announced prior to registration.
 The course may be taken up to two times, provided the course project is different.

 BIOL 422